isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-inbox-about.md

 ---
 title: About the [!UICONTROL Deal ID Inbox]
-description: Learn about the [!UICONTROL Deal ID inbox] feature, which allows you to accept private deals you've already negotiated with publishers on [!DNL Google Authorized Buyers], [!DNL FreeWheel], and [!DNL Rubicon].
+description: Learn about the [!UICONTROL Deal ID inbox] feature, which allows you to accept private deals you've already negotiated with publishers on [!DNL FreeWheel], [!DNL Google Authorized Buyers] (formerly known as [!DNL AdX]), and [!DNL Magnite DV+] (formerly [!DNL Rubicon]).
 feature: DSP Private Inventory, DSP Deal IDs
 exl-id: 959ad1d4-4671-4967-9f73-ec5b0464d0cd
 ---
 # About the [!UICONTROL Deal ID Inbox]

 DSP's [!UICONTROL Deal ID inbox] allows you to quickly set up deals that Advertising Cloud DSP has imported from publishers through supply side platforms (SSPs) so you don't have to set up each deal manually.
-You can accept the guaranteed and non-guaranteed private inventory deals you've already negotiated with publishers on [!DNL Google Authorized Buyers] (formerly known as [!DNL AdX]), [!DNL FreeWheel], and [!DNL Rubicon], from the [!UICONTROL Deal ID inbox].
+You can accept the guaranteed and non-guaranteed private inventory deals you've already negotiated with publishers on [!DNL FreeWheel], [!DNL Google Authorized Buyers] (formerly known as [!DNL AdX]), and [!DNL Magnite DV+] (formerly [!DNL Rubicon]) from the [!UICONTROL Deal ID inbox].

 >[!NOTE]
 >